-Since its inception, The Milana Family Foundation’s mission has been to raise money and awareness for charities that benefit children in need.
-We have been actively involved with the De La Salle School, and have provided scholarships for underprivileged young men to attend both the private high school, and then college.
+Since its inception, The Milana Family Foundation’s mission was traditionally to raise money and awareness for charities that benefit children in need.
+Over the years we became actively involved with the De La Salle School, and provided scholarships for underprivileged young men to attend the private high school, and then go on to college.
 We have also been staunch supporters of the Columbus Citizens Foundation, Smile Farms, Cohen Children’s Medical Center, the Cooley’s Anemia Foundation, and Stop Abuse.

-This year, The Milana Family Foundation is shifting our mission to a cause that is close to our hearts.
+While we will always remain loyal to these very worthy causes, in 2018 The Milana Family Foundation shifted our mission to a cause that is close to our hearts.
 In November 2015, Thomas Milana, Jr. received an alarming blood test result during a routine doctor visit; it revealed that Tom had a high PSA, or prostate-specific antigen.
 Over the course of the next three months, Tom underwent a series of tests that ultimately revealed he had prostate cancer.
 In April 2016 Tom had successful robotic surgery, and today he remains 100% cancer-free.

-Tom’s experience revealed to him not only how difficult living with cancer can be, but also how few resources there are outside of the internet for men when it comes to their health.
-Men rarely talk about their medical conditions with friends, and that is something that our family wants to change.
+Tom’s experience revealed to him not only how difficult living with a cancer diagnosis can be, but also how few resources there are outside of the internet for men when it comes to their health.
+Men rarely talk about their medical conditions, and that is something that our family is working hard to change.